Make Your Own Braille Magnet Board

 This post may contain affiliate links; please see our terms of use for details.

-Here is a very easy idea to make a braille magnet board.
+Here is a very easy idea for making a braille magnet board.
 I used a metal oil drip pan to create this board for my daughter Freya’s room.
-She’s using it to work on braille letters and numbers and we have plans for some fun games as well.
+She’s using it to work on braille letters and numbers, and we have plans for some fun games as well.

 Here’s what I did…